PCB Reverse Engineering Services

 PCB Component Disassembling

-Step #4: Component Disassembling and BOM Making
+Step #3: Component Disassembling and BOM Making

-Disassembling a PCB allows engineers to have a closer look at its components, trace lines, and make measurements for further analysis.
-The disassembly process should be done carefully and systematically to avoid damaging the components or the board itself.
-Next, trace the components on the board to create Bill Of Materials (Bom) that lists all of the components required to build the circuit.
+Trace the electronic components on the board.
+This will create a Bill Of Materials (Bom).
+The Bom lists all components needed to construct the circuit.
 By tracing components, you can figure out the type and manufacturer of each component on the board, their specifications and prices.

 Circuit Tracing and Reconstruction

-Step #5: Circuit Tracing and Reconstruction
+Step #6: Circuit Tracing and Layout Constructing

 Schematic Comparison and Optimization

-Step #7: Schematic Comparison and Optimization
+Step #7: Schematic Creation and Verification

 PCB Reverse Engineering Software